There are several pathways available for researchers and educators to apply to use Blue Waters for their work.

 National Science Foundation

 At least 80 percent of the capacity of Blue Waters--about 150 million node-hours each year--is available to scientists and engineers across the country through the National Science Foundation's Petascale Computing Resource Allocation program.
-Next round of proposals are due November 13, 2015.
+Next proposal due date: Nov.
+13, 2015.

 University of Illinois at Urbana-Champaign